xPolar/modmail-plugins/Moderation/README.md

 | Unmute | Unmutes a user so they can talk | Moderator |

 # Modlog
 To set up the modlog create a channel called `modlog` and allow your ModMail bot to have access to send and read messages.
-After that you may fiddle with the permissions however you like as long as ModMail keeps its required permissions. d
+After that you may fiddle with the permissions however you like as long as ModMail keeps its required permissions.